 I am a music educator with global experience.
-Born in Russia, I have studied in both Europe (Russia, Austria, England) and the U.S., where I earned my second Master’s degree from Harvard University.
+Born in Russia, I have studied in Europe (Russia, Austria, England), Canada and the United States.
+Fascinated by creativity, I wrote my Master’s thesis at the Gnessin Institute in Moscow on Charles Ives, his traditions and innovations.
+I earned my second Master’s degree from Harvard University School of Education.

 I have taught private piano lessons for over 30 years and Keys-for-Kids groups for 20 years.
 I have also worked as music instructor and choral director at Nashoba Brooks School in Concord, where students recognized me as a teacher of the year.
 I also taught at the Jewish Community Day School in Watertown, at a model school in Kenya and was on the national editorial board of the American Orff Association.

 I always try to encourage creative expression in my students.
 Students describe me as someone who makes learning fun.
 I know that through music studies students learn more than music.
 They also learn about cooperation, respect, listening and teamwork.